HRDs being interviewed by journalists

 Background

-In many parts of the world the defence of human rights evokes pressure, threats and attacks from state- and non-state actors.
+In many parts of the world, the defense of human rights evokes pressure, threats, and attacks from state- and non-state actors.
 Protection International (PI) is a non-profit organization that supports human rights defenders (HRDs) in developing their security and protection management strategies.
-PI has been working since 2004 with local partners in over thirty countries across the globe, supporting individuals, organisations, networks, and communities whose right to defend human rights is being violated through threats, judicial harassment, stigmatisation, or other forms of repression.
+PI has been working since 2004 with local partners in over thirty countries across the globe, supporting individuals, organizations, networks, and communities whose right to defend human rights is being violated through threats, judicial harassment, stigmatization, or other forms of repression.

-PI is one of the main organisations developing tools and tactics for the protection of human rights defenders at risk.
-PI develops targeted and detailed protection tools and materials aimed at reducing risks for defenders, as well as research and analysis reports on topics such as national protection mechanisms and criminalisation of HRDs.
+PI is one of the main organizations developing tools and tactics for the protection of human rights defenders at risk.
+PI develops targeted and detailed protection tools and materials aimed at reducing risks for defenders, as well as research and analysis reports on topics such as national protection mechanisms and criminalization of HRDs.

 PI is registered as an international non-profit association (AISBL) in Belgium.
 It has a Head Office in Brussels and Protection Desks (PD) in seven countries.
-PDs operate through partnerships with local NGOs or independently as locally-registered organisations.
-Aside from the field presences, PI also provides services to external stakeholders and participates in global and regional protection and advocacy initiatives.
+PDs operate through partnerships with local NGOs or independently as locally-registered organizations.
+Aside from the field presence, PI also provides services to external stakeholders and participates in global and regional protection and advocacy initiatives.

 Purpose of this call

-PI is seeking an experienced IT Developer (or team of IT developers) able to carry out this project, in close collaboration with the Policy, Research and Training Unit (PRTU) of PI in our Global Office in Brussels.
-Given the complexities of this project and the tight time line, preference will be given to IT developers with previous experience on designing IT tools/software that may be adapted for the purpose of this project.
+PI is seeking an experienced IT Developer (or team of IT developers) able to carry out this project, in close collaboration with the Policy, Research, and Training Unit (PRTU) of PI in our Global Office in Brussels.
+Given the complexities of this project and the tight timeline, preference will be given to IT developers with previous experience in designing IT tools/software that may be adapted for this project.

-Those interested IT Developers will send a brief proposal with details about the different stages of the project, together to a tentative time line:
+Those interested IT Developers will send a brief proposal with details about the different stages of the project, together with a tentative timeline:

 • Content and Process development